olimorris/onedarkpro.nvim/README.md

 You can also use the command `:OnedarkproColors` to open a scratch buffer with the colors from the currently loaded theme.
 This then allows a colorizer plugin to highlight the colors.

+> [!NOTE]
-> **Note**: Please ensure that the colorscheme loads ahead of any plugins which may wish to use the theme's colors.
+> Please ensure that the colorscheme loads ahead of any plugins which may wish to use the theme's colors.

 **Using colors _before_ a theme loads**